Last updated on July 28, 2023

 Backgammon is a great game and a lot of fun.
-There is the element of luck which makes the game so thrilling.
+There is the element of luck that makes the game so thrilling.
 Fortunes can change on a single roll and the game can ebb back and forth with the lead changing many times in a match.
 However, at its core, backgammon is a game of skill and strategy.
 Luck is fleeting, skill will win over the long run.
+However, backgammon bearing off strategies can help minimise the impact of luck.

 Bearing off is the process of removing checkers from the backgammon board.
 The bearing off process can only begin once you have moved all fifteen of your checkers into your home board.
 The winner of the game is the first person to bear off all fifteen of their checkers.
 The concept is relatively easy to understand if you have broken contact and there is no chance of being hit, the game simply becomes a race.
 However, if your opponent still has checkers on the bar or in your home board the process becomes slightly more complicated.
 We will look at the general principles to apply in both of these situations.